Posted on: May 18, 2020

 Basic cleaning practices like washing and vacuuming are among the most simple and straightforward ways to make your car last longer.
 A simple trip to the car wash is a great step to boost its lifespan and keep it looking great.

 At least once a month, take the time to wash and wax your car, followed by a quick vacuum and wipe down of the interior.
-If you live somewhere where there is a lot of salt in the air (usually near the ocean), you may want to consider washing it more frequently to prevent rust buildup.
+If you live somewhere where there is a lot of salt in the air (usually near the ocean), you may want to consider washing it more frequently to prevent rust buildup from snow salt.
 It’s also a good idea to use a car cover as additional protection from the sun and other elements.

 While some trucks and larger vehicles are made to handle big loads of rock, brick, and other heavy items, this can have a negative impact on the longevity of your vehicle.
 Whether you’re driving a car or a truck, too many heavy loads can lower your automobile’s fuel efficiency, wear out tires more quickly, affect your brakes, and misalign your suspension.